Hypergraph $p$-Laplacian equations for data interpolation and semi-supervised learning: Introduction

 $F_H$ is more mathematically appealing than $F_{CE}$ due to its convexity but non-differentiability.
 In \cite{ikeda2023nonlinear}, the authors defined the hypergraph $p$-Laplacian operator, which is multivalued, as the subdifferential $\partial F_H$.
 Properties of solutions to nonlinear evolution equations governed by $\partial F_H$ (i.e., $\frac{du(t)}{dt}+\partial F_Hu(t)\ni 0$ and its variants) were studied \cite{ikeda2023nonlinear,fukao2022heat}.
 The variational consistency between $F_H^{con}$ and the continuum $p$-Laplacian

-was established in our previous paper \cite{shi2024hypergraph} in the setting when the number of vertices $n$ goes to infinity while the number of labeled vertices remains fixed.
-To avoid the complicated structure of the hypergraph, we considered a class of hypergraphs constructed from point cloud data by the distance-based method.
-It was shown both theoretically and numerically that $F_H^{con}$ suppresses spiky solutions in data interpolation better than the graph $p$-Laplacian $F_G^{con}$.
+for $p>d$ was established in our previous paper \cite{shi2024hypergraph} in the setting when the number of vertices $n$ goes to infinity while the number of labeled vertices remains fixed.
+To avoid the complicated structure of the hypergraph, we considered the $\varepsilon_n$-ball hypergraph constructed from point cloud data by the distance-based method.
+This is analogous to the graph case \cite{slepcev2019analysis}, in which the variational consistency between $F_G^{con}$ and $\mathcal{F}^{con}$ was obtained for a random geometric graph with connection radius $\varepsilon_n$.
+Compared to $F_G^{con}$, the result for $F_H^{con}$ relies on a weaker assumption on the upper bound of $\varepsilon_n$.
+Numerical experiments in \cite{shi2024hypergraph} show that $F_H^{con}$ suppresses spiky solutions in data interpolation better than $F_G^{con}$.

 On the other hand, the non-differentiability of $F_H^{con}$ and the non-uniqueness of its minimizers cause some challenges in the numerical aspect.
 Unlike the graph functional $F_{G}^{con}$, there exists no straightforward and efficient algorithm for minimizing $F_{H}^{con}$, even in the case $p=2$.
 The primal-dual hybrid gradient (PDHG) algorithm \cite{chambolle2011first} was first considered in \cite{hein2013total} for $p=1,2$.
 A new algorithm \cite{shi2024hypergraph} that works any $p\geq 1$ was proposed based on the stochastic PDHG algorithm \cite{chambolle2018stochastic}.
 To avoid the non-uniqueness of minimizers for $F_H^{con}$, the $\ell^2$-norm constraint was used in \cite{hein2013total}.
 While in \cite{zhang2017re}, the authors proposed to minimize $F_H^{con}$ by the subgradient descent method \cite{shor2012minimization} and utilized the confidence interval to ensure the uniqueness.
 Nevertheless, their high computational cost cannot be neglected for large-scale datasets and hinders further applications of the hypergraph $p$-Laplacian.